 Immigrants brought these local customs to North America in the early 20th century.
 The term “trick or treat" first appeared in print in 1927 in Canada.
 No one knows for sure how or why that particular term came to be.

 From the 1950s onward, however, the custom picked up steam and has been the central focus of Halloween ever since.
 Today, Halloween trick-or-treating is big business.

-The National Confectioners Association estimates that 80 percent of U.S. adults give out candy every year to trick-or-treaters.
-They also believe 93 percent of children, teenagers and young adults go trick-or-treating or participate in some way in Halloween activities.
+The National Confectioners Association estimates that over 75 percent of U.S. adults give out candy every year to trick-or-treaters.
+They also believe 64 percent of Americans will go trick-or-treating or participate in some way in Halloween activities in 2015.

-As recently as 2008, Halloween candy, costumes and related products brought in almost $6 billion in revenue.
+As recently as 2015, Halloween candy, costumes, and related products brought in almost $7 billion in revenue.